 We also sell DSL test and diagnostics hardware and software products to pre-qualify, monitor and troubleshoot DSL service offered by phone companies.
 We sell our products to OEM suppliers of automated test equipment, including manufacturers of test-heads and handheld testers.
 We also sell our software products to telephone companies and network equipment suppliers.
 Our hardware products interoperate with existing central office ("CO") and customer premises equipment ("CPE") thereby enabling connectivity for test and diagnostics applications.
 We are committed to maintaining interoperability with new DSL CO and CPE solutions.
 Our software products support pre-qualification, provisioning, troubleshooting and maintenance of DSL networks.
 As phone companies expand their DSL offerings to include IPTV, video and triple play services, the need has increased for improved monitoring and troubleshooting of DSL networks.
-Our products leverage our expertise in DSL technology and product developments.
+Our test and diagnostics products leverage our DSL technology and our semiconductor customer relationships.

-We have been a leading innovator in imaging and biometrics applications for over a decade.
+In addition to our DSL business, we have also been a leading innovator in biometrics and imaging applications for over a decade.
 We sell biometrics software components that are used in government systems worldwide.
 Our products address a broad range of functionality including enrollment of fingerprints and facial images, ID personalization and reading, and networking.
-We have broad exposure to biometrics applications in criminal justice, border control and secure credential applications.
-We primarily sell our products to OEMs and system integrators.
+We have broad exposure to biometrics applications in criminal justice, border control and secure credential applications through a customer base of OEMs and system integrators.
 We also sell to end-users such as government agencies and enterprises.
 The biometrics industry has benefited from the emergence of industry standards and supportive legislation since September 11, 2001.
 The use of multimodal biometrics and facial images is expected to be on the rise.
 In addition, we sell software products for medical and digital imaging applications based upon industry standards such as JPEG 2000 and JPIP.